ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 {{<img src="images/image150.jpg" title="Choose circumvention" alt="Choose circumvention">}}

-**Step 4.** Tap **Run 1 test** at the bottom of the screen.
+**Step 4.** Tap **Run 2 tests** at the bottom of the screen.

 {{<img src="images/image151.jpg" title="Run 1 test" alt="Run 1 test">}}

+You are now running OONI’s [Tor](https://ooni.org/nettest/tor/) and [Psiphon VPN](https://ooni.org/nettest/psiphon/) tests to measure the blocking of these circumvention tools.

+{{<img src="images/image32.jpg" title="Running circumvention" alt="Running circumvention">}}

 Your OONI Probe test results will automatically get published on [OONI Explorer](https://explorer.ooni.org/) and on the [OONI API](https://api.ooni.io/).
 You can opt out from publishing the results in the "Test options" settings of your app.

-{{<img src="images/image32.jpg" title="Running circumvention" alt="Running circumvention">}}
+If you would like to limit your testing to only Tor or Psiphon VPN, please refer to the **Configuring your OONI Probe settings** section of this guide.

 ### Manually measuring network performance